 Before you visit your doctor to examine the injury, use the proven RICE therapy as top of foot pain treatment to reduce swelling:

-- Rest: Don’t put any weight on your injured foot and stop all activities or exercise routines.
-If you’re wondering, “Can I walk on a sprained foot?”, the answer is no!
-Refrain from walking on your foot to aid healing.
+- Rest: Don’t put any weight on your injured foot and pause all activities or exercise routines.
+If you’re wondering, “Can I walk on a fractured foot?” the answer to your question is no!
+Refrain from walking on your foot to promote healing.

-- Ice: Apply ice to your injury for about 20 minutes every three hours.
+- Ice: Apply ice to your injury for 15 to 20 minutes every three hours or so.
 You can use an ice pack or wrap a bag of frozen vegetables in a small towel and place it on your foot.

 - Compression: Support your foot with a bandage.
-This will also reduce swelling.
+Doing so will also reduce swelling.

-- Elevate: Raise your foot on a pillow to reduce the flow of fluid to the affected area.
+- Elevate: Raise your foot on a pillow to reduce fluid flow to the affected area.

 You should also avoid taking hot baths or drinking alcoholic beverages for the first two days after the injury.
 You may use over-the-counter medication to reduce pain.

-Not all sprains or strains require physical therapy.
+Not all fractures, sprains or strains require physical therapy.
 In most cases, exercises and basic joint movements can improve the speed of healing.
-Therapy is particularly useful when you experience weakness or stiffness at the area of the injury.
+Therapy is particularly useful when you experience weakness or stiffness in the area of the injury.
 Therapy also helps increase muscle strength and range of motion at the joint.